younesZdDz/react-bbox-annotator/README.md

 ```
 ## Why should I use this?
 -------
-This component can be quiet handy if you are building a image labeling plateform.
-It abstracts the complexity of creating the UI for drawing boxes around an image and setting it's label while keeping the boxes  in reference to the orginal image size.
+This component can be quiet handy if you are building an image labeling plateform.
+It abstracts the complexity of creating the UI for drawing boxes around an image and setting it's label while keeping the boxes  in reference to the original image size.

 ## Available props
 -------
 The `BBoxAnnotator` Component takes the following props in order to control it's behaviour:

  * `url: string`: Link of the image to annotate.
- * `inputMethod: 'text' | 'select'`: `text` gives you a free text input to submit the label of annotated object, while `select` gives you a list of objects passed withe parameter `labels`.
+ * `inputMethod: 'text' | 'select'`: `text` gives you a free text input to submit the label of annotated object, while `select` gives you a list of objects passed with the parameter `labels`.
  * `onChange: (entries: { left: number; top: number; width: number; height: number; label: string }[]) => void`: Callback containing list of annotated objects.
 Gets triggered when adding an annotation or removing one.
- * `labels?: string | string[]`: List of labels to annotate, if any are known in advance (not required, used when inputMethod is `select`).
+ * `labels?: string | string[]`: List of labels to annotate, if any are known in advance (only used with inputMethod `select`).
  * `borderWidth?: number`: Width of bounding box border in pixels.